drknowsall/drknowsall-DS-CODEX_extension/README.md

 ## Supporting the following operations:

-## 1. Run codex - Run completion for the next cell.
+## 1. Predict new code and/or markdown cells.
-## 2. Run codex in cell - Run completion for the current cell.
+## 2. Predict a suffix for cell (completes the cell's content).
-## 3. Remove / Add comments to cells
+## 3. Remove / Add comments to cells.

 ## The prediciton steps: